jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/API.md

 We have created collections of REST calls that form the API for the Frinx ODL distribution.
 These REST calls are grouped together as `Postman collection` files.

 For some features we also provide `Postman environment` files (with suffix env.json).
-These make the REST calls easily configurable through the use of variables, whose values you can edit.
+These make the REST calls easily configurable through the use of variables, whose values you can edit (see section below in importing).

 Both the Frinx `Postman collection` and `Postman environment` files are grouped by Frinx ODL release (starting with 3.1.1) and packaged as zip files [here](https://github.com/FRINXio/Postman/releases).